Social-graphics-library/Social-graphics-library/README.md

 ### Modifiers

 * Team name:
-   * The user or team name
+  * The team name
+* Player name:
+  * The name of the player
 * Mode:
    * The mode of the image to be generated
      * youtube-title